stexus/lapis/docs/anki_setup.md

    *Optional:* If you use tools like [asbplayer](https://killergerbah.github.io/asbplayer/) or [mpvacious](https://github.com/Ajatt-Tools/mpvacious), follow the next step.

-2. **Handling furigana after mining with tools like asbplayer/mpvacious**
+2. **Handling furigana after mining with tools like asbplayer or mpvacious**
    If you update the `Sentence` field after mining with these tools, the settings above won’t automatically regenerate the `SentenceFurigana` field, which can cause rendering issues.
 To avoid this, bulk-regenerate furigana after each mining session.
 First, create an additional profile in AJT:

    3. Click `AJT`, then `Profiles` and then `Add`, then match your settings to the following: